-Baidu’s business model is focused primarily on the core of the company: search engines monetisation.
+Baidu’s business model is focused primarily on the core of the company: search engine monetization.
 In fact, through its network of more than 60 platforms, the firm can reach virtually any person inside Mainland China.
-During recent years, its services also expanded to other countries, such as Brazil, Egypt, Indonesia, Japan and Thailand.
+During recent years, its services also expanded to other countries, such as Brazil, Egypt, Indonesia, Japan, and Thailand.

 The management divides the business into two major segments: Baidu Core and iQIYI.

 Baidu Core is a group of products and services that made the company successful, such as search engines and AI solutions.

 iQIYI is instead an online entertainment service provider in China.
 To simplify, it is a video streaming platform with professionally produced, partner generated, and user-generated content.
 Subscribers to this platform reached 101.7 million in December 2020.

 Baidu’s structure looks as follows: